ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 >     elements are popped and a new composite location is pushed.
 The
 >     composite location left on the stack presents the underlying
 >     base location with the overlayed location of the specified size
->     positioned over the base location at the specified offset.
+>     positioned over the base location at the specified offset.The
+>     resulting composite may be larger than the original base storage
+>     and any gaps between the extent of the base storage and the
+>     overlay are undefined.

 ### Section 8.7.1 "DWARF Expressions"